DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/bind-to-data/bind-a-report-to-an-entity-framework-data-source.md

 	![](../../../../images/eurd-win-data-source-wizard-ef-stored-procedures.png)

-The newly created data source will be displayed in the **Components** node of the [Report Explorer](../report-designer-tools/ui-panels/report-explorer.md).
+The newly created data source will be displayed in the **Data Sources** node of the [Report Explorer](../report-designer-tools/ui-panels/report-explorer.md).
 Additionally, the hierarchy of the data source will be reflected by the [Field List](../report-designer-tools/ui-panels/field-list.md).

 ![](../../../../images/eurd-win-data-source-wizard-ef-result.png)